 All our public health courses can be studied at Masters level which requires students to have obtained 180 credits which includes a 45 credit dissertation.
 The courses are also available at Certificate (60 credit) and Diploma (120 credit) level without a dissertation.
 Some UK students even begin study with one or two modules and build-up their credits over time.

 Masters course students also undertake a dissertation project over a whole academic year, with most activity on this occurring after the spring semester.
 Students choose their dissertation topic and methods, which include empirical primary data collection, systematic or narrative literature reviews, and secondary data analysis.
-We also offer more than 20 placement-based where students assist external partner organisations on real-world projects, in the UK and internationally.

 In addition to these core staff members, the course draws on the expertise of a large number of other staff within the School.
 The module leaders can be found on the course structure section.